Destin Executive Airport: History

-2025 Lawsuits
+2025 lawsuits

-Racketeering Lawsuit
+Racketeering lawsuit

 In February 2025, the Okaloosa County Airports Director and a local businessman filed a lawsuit against a former business partner alleging he targeted them and tried to gain control of the Destin Executive Airport via extortion, malicious prosecution, and interference with business relations.

-The plaintiffs allege that the former business partner tried to bribe the Director in exchanged for continued enforcement of airport oversight measures, adding that the business partner attempted to illegitimately have the Director removed from his position.
+The plaintiffs allege that the former business partner tried to bribe the Director in exchange for continued enforcement of airport oversight measures, adding that the business partner attempted to illegitimately have the Director removed from his position.

-FAA Investigation Into the Airport
+FAA investigation

 In 2025, the airport's owner, Okaloosa County, was found to have violated multiple grant rules tied to its management of the Destin Executive Airport.
 The finding was rooted in a complaint that the airport allowed a single fixed-base operator to monopolize airport services, limiting competition and access; it was found that the county enabled lease assumptions, consolidations, assignments and ratifications at DTS, despite past warnings from the FAA Southern Region staff.

 In particular, it was found that the owner of Destin Jet, one of the FBOs at the airport, acquired a controlling stake in the airport's other FBO without the county's knowledge, granting him exclusive control of all services available at the airport.
 The county subsequently ratified the consolidation of the two for the purpose of resolving unpaid debts from the previous operator and increasing fuel flowage fee.

 This action lead to a back-and-forth between the county and the FAA.
 The FAA ordered Okaloosa to submit a corrective action plan and said funds would be withheld until it was sent; the Okaloosa County Commission voted to appeal the ruling.

 Plans for the merger date back to at least 2015.